Mohammed-ALAklouk/Pixel-simulation/README.md

 ## Future features

-- A per-pixel heat field to replace the hot-stone / hot-ash lifespan hacks, with ice, glass and obsidian falling out of it
+- A per-pixel heat field to replace the hot-stone / hot-ash lifespan hacks and the `hot` tag, so ice, glass and obsidian melt and set against a real temperature instead of a per-pair reaction
+- A `spread_rate` on `movement`, replacing the fixed ten-cell surface skim every liquid shares — lava and mud currently level out exactly as fast as water, and honey, tar and slime are not expressible at all
+- A per-material cascade chance, so powders can hold different slopes instead of all sliding at the same hardcoded 50%
 - Multithreading
 - Brush shapes, line and rectangle tools
 - Image import onto the canvas